 Work, and particularly women’s work and servants

 Most recently, my Leverhulme funded project on ‘Women’s work in rural England 1500-1700: a new methodological approach’, ran from March 2015 - November 2018.
 Please see the project website at https/earlymodernwomenswork.wordpress.com/ The project team includes Dr Mark Hailwood (research fellow 2015-17), Dr Charmian Mansell (research fellow Jan-Sep 2018) and Imogene Dudley (PhD student).
 Together we are investigating women's work activities using incidental evidence from church court depositions, quarter sessions examinations and coroners' rolls from Hampshire, Wiltshire, Somerset, Devon and Cornwall, and analysing women's paid work via household accounts.
-I have also been working on an edited volume on servants in rural Europe:

 Jane Whittle ed.
 Servants in Rural Europe c.1400-c.1900, Boydell Press 2017.

 Jane Whittle, 'The food economy of lords, tenants and workers in a medieval village: Hunstanton, Norfolk 1328-48' in Maryanne Kowaleski, John Langdon and Phillipp Schofield eds.
 Peasants and Lords in the English Economy: Festschrift for Bruce Campbell (Brepols, 2015) pp.27-57.